a-luna/svelte-mono/static/flask-api-tutorial/part-4.md

       <p>If a client sends a request to a protected resource that requires administrator privileges, and the token is valid/not expired <span class="bold-italics">but the user does not have administrator privileges</span>, the server's response will be nearly the same as the response when the token is invalid/expired.
 The only difference is that the error code must be <code>insufficient_scope</code>, and the status code of the response must be 403 (<code>HTTPStatus.FORBIDDEN</code>)</p>
       <p><a href="https://tools.ietf.org/html/rfc6750#section-3.1" target="_blank">Per section 3.1 of RFC6750</a>:</p>
       <blockquote class="rfc"><strong>insufficient_scope</strong>
       <p style="margin: 0 0 0 1em">The request requires higher privileges than provided by the access token.
-The resource server SHOULD respond with the HTTP 403 (Forbidden) status code and MAY include the "scope" attribute with the scope necessary to access the protected resource.</p>
+The resource server <strong>SHOULD</strong> respond with the HTTP 403 (Forbidden) status code and <strong>MAY</strong> include the "scope" attribute with the scope necessary to access the protected resource.</p>
       </blockquote>
     </li>
   </ul>